Pick-Up Full of Pink Carnations: Promotion

-Almost immediately after the album's release, the band played 25 live dates across the UK and Europe, starting on 17 January 2024 in Amsterdam.
+Almost immediately after the album's release, the band embarked on a 25 date tour across the UK and Europe, starting on 17 January 2024 in Amsterdam.

-They also embarked on a 16-date North American tour with The Kooks, starting on 29 February 2024 in Atlanta.
+Following this they embarked on a 16-date North American tour with The Kooks, starting on 29 February 2024 in Atlanta.

+The band spent the remainder of 2024 and 2025 touring Europe, Australia, North America, Asia and Latin America including a performance at Glastonbury Festival and shows supporting Queens Of The Stone Age and Kings Of Leon.

 Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional critics, the album received an average score of 70 based on seven reviews, indicating "generally favorable" reception.
 Tara Hepburn of The Skinny thought there was "an attractive simplicity to this record", calling it their "most straightforward" album to date.
 Hepburn opined that the project was "an album full of singles", highlighting the "catchy feelings-forward songs with football chant-worthy choruses".
 In another positive review, the staff at Uncut found that Pick-Up Full of Pink Carnations sees the Vaccines "at their terse, nervy best".

 Writing for The Telegraph, Neil McCormick was more critical of the album, arguing that "everything" about them "is second-hand yet somehow muddled".
-Tilly Foulkes of NME thought that outside of a few tracks, there is "little else to chew on" as nothing offers "anything new".
-However, Foulkes also called the band "good at what they do".